 Stick with me here…

-Even if you’ve never pressed that red record button your DSLR mirrorless camera, 2019 will be the year that changes all that.
+Even if you’ve never pressed that red record button your DSLR or mirrorless camera, 2023 will be the year that changes all that.

-You see, us photographers need to up our game with the old motion picture.
+You see, we photographers need to up our game with the old motion picture.

 What is Adobe Premiere Rush

 Adobe touts Premiere Rush as an all-in-one, cross-device video editing app.

 As its name implies, it’s a super-fast way to create pro-looking videos wherever you are, whether you’re on your phone, your tablet, or on our computer.

 You can shoot and edit video on your tablet or phone using the free Rush CC mobile app, or… and this is really cool, start editing a video on your computer, then have it all sync automatically to your mobile device.